kieranknowles1/selfhosting/readme.md

 Breaking changes may be introduced at any time without warning or migration instructions.

 Use this at your own risk.
 I highly recommend using this as a reference and not as a copy-paste solution.
+If you do decide to use it, I suggest you fork the repository and carefully review any changes before pulling them in.
+(Key words in the commit messages to look out for are `BREAKING` and `migration`.
+I will link to any relevant documentation but will not provide scripts to automate any migrations.)

 Only ARM architectures, such as the Raspberry Pi, are supported.
 My deployment is on a Raspberry Pi 5 with 8GB of RAM and a 64-bit OS.